DAVIDCRUZ0202/pysimstudy/README.md

 ## Goals
 This projects aims to help data scientists in easily creating fake datasets for algorithm testing, model validation and general purpose data generation (i.e. accelerators and education).

-After conducting research, we found a similar framework had been developed in R called [simstudy](https://github.com/kgoldfeld/simstudy).
-We decided to translate the package and adapt it to our needs rather than starting from scratch.

-A major usecase will be to generate _synthetic biased datasets_ in order to test how various algorithms perform with bias extraction and mitigation.

 ## Introduction to simstudy

 Before generating synthetic data with simstudy, you first need to understand the two layers involved in the process: